kunalkumthekar/raster_tiff/README.md

 ## Important Notes ##

-1. The task seems to be clearly overfitting as the training Loss as well as the Test Loss seem to be pretty good, yet the predictions are not up to the standards.
+1. The task seems to be overfitting as the training Loss as well as the Test Loss seem to be pretty good, yet the predictions are not up to the standards.
 2. Adding L2 regularization in the Adam optimizer by adding weight decay to the optimizer arg like : ```optimizer = torch.optim.Adam(model.parameters(), lr=1e-4, weight_decay = 1e-5)``` Increasing the weight decay parameter would increase the regularization parameter and help in reducing overfitting.
 3. Increasing the augmenters in the transformation.
-Changes have to be done in ```datahandler.py``` .
+Changes have to be done in ```datahandler.py``` for example : ```data_transforms = transforms.Compose([transforms.RandomRotation(25), transforms.RandomResizedCrop(224), transforms.ToTensor()])```
 3. Decreasing the number of layers (reducing architecture complexity) / Increase keep_prob parameter (probability of keeping a node in the training process) in Dropout regilarization / Implementing Early stopping.
 (Stopping the training process if the "parameter" is getting worse)
 4. The second task of segmentation on all band images is not yet performed due to time constraint.